-Scotland ranks 54th among countries, states and provinces with markers in this database.
+Scotland ranks 57th among countries, states and provinces with markers in this database.
 Scotland is a country in the United Kingdom.
 Scotland is some 48 thousand square kilometers in size with a population of around 5.4 million people.
 The country is divided into 34 historic counties or shires and 33 of them have entries in this database.
-In Scotland we have discovered historical markers in 95 cities and towns lying in 144 postal delivery areas.
+In Scotland we have discovered historical markers in 95 cities and towns lying in 145 postal delivery areas.

 The Scots don’t want to forget their Forts or Castles history.
 How do we know?
-Because there are more historical markers in the database from Scotland about Forts or Castles—66 of them—than about any other historical category.
+Because there are more historical markers in the database from Scotland about Forts or Castles—66 of them—than about any other historical topic.
 It is followed by World War I with 38 markers.

-The Scottish county or shire with the most historical markers listed in this database is Lothian, with 63 of them.
+The Scottish county or shire with the most historical markers listed in this database is Lothian, with 64 of them.
 It is followed by Inverness-shire with 34 markers.
-The Edinburgh area of Lothian has the highest number of markers within its limits, 54.
+The Edinburgh area of Lothian has the highest number of markers within its limits, 55.
 In Inverness-shire the area with the most markers, 20, is Drumnadrochit, Inverness.

 Checking the database for the city or town in Scotland with the most markers we again find Edinburgh at the top of the list with 55 markers in or near it.
 And Drumnadrochit, Inverness also shows up again in next place, with 20 markers.
 For the postal code with the most markers it’s IV63 6XJ at the top of the list with 21 markers in its delivery area.
 It is followed by postal code EH1 2NG with 16 markers.